sirisian/ecmascript-types/README.md

 @size(32) // Defines the class as 32 bytes.
 Pads with zeros when allocating class A {
   @offset(2)
-  x:float32; // Aligned to 16 bytes because of the class alignment and offset by 2 bytes because of the property alignment
+  x: float32; // Aligned to 16 bytes because of the class alignment and offset by 2 bytes because of the property alignment
   @align(4)
-  y:float32x4; // 2 (from the offset above) + 4 (for x) is 6 bytes and we said it has to be aligned to 4 bytes so 8 bytes offset from the start of the allocation.
+  y: float32x4; // 2 (from the offset above) + 4 (for x) is 6 bytes and we said it has to be aligned to 4 bytes so 8 bytes offset from the start of the allocation.
 Instead of @align(4) we could have put @offset(8)
 }
 ```